MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/create-host-powershell.md

 ## Step 1: Prepare your machine(s) for deployment

-First, we will run checks on every physical node to see if all the requirements are satisfied to install Azure Kubernetes Service on Azure Stack HCI.
+First, we'll run checks on every physical node to see if all the requirements are satisfied to install Azure Kubernetes Service on Azure Stack HCI.

 Open PowerShell as an administrator and run the following command.